 After its move to Bath, Kingswood became recognised as one of Britain's great schools and many educational institutions around the world have been founded on its principles.
 Today, through the International Association of Methodist Schools, Colleges, and Universities, Kingswood is linked to many places around the world that are at the forefront of education.
 Creativity, kindness, and a respect for scholarship remain some of the distinguishing marks of the school.

 Over the past thirty years the School has grown significantly in size and embraced more day students alongside its boarders enabling the School to develop much stronger links with the local community.
-Today there are nearly 800 pupils in the senior school and over 300 in the Prep School and a new Nursery, taking children from the age of six months, is due to open in 2018.
+Today there are nearly 800 pupils in the senior school and over 300 in the Prep School and a new Nursery, taking children from the age of nine months, is due to open in September 2018.